MultiSafepay/docs/content/my-account/partner-account/api-onboarding/add-bank-accounts.md

 ---

 ## Next steps
 You have added one or multiple bank accounts to a merchant account.
-Next, you can add UBOs and websites using the unique affiliate merchant ID.
+Next, you can add UBOs and websites using the unique affiliated merchant ID.

 {{< two-buttons